|These rules and

 - Judging on Thursday (afternoon), Friday, Saturday and Sunday (morning)

 - Awards Ceremony will be held Friday evening and Sunday afternoon.

-- We anticipate the Sunday awards ceremony may conclude shortly after
+- We anticipate the Sunday awards ceremony

 A studio representative must be present to claim trophies not picked up by contestants.
 Unclaimed trophies will not be mailed.

 24, 2019, with all information to avoid additional fee.

 student facility fee will be assessed this year.

 Adam's Mark Hotel & Conference Center.
 We highly encourage you to stay at the hotel at the amazing price of